SOUNDS-RESEARCH/aspcol/README.md

 - Kernel interpolation for sound fields
 - Bayesian estimation of sound fields using spherical harmonics, both for stationary and moving microphones
 - Sound zone control with signal-to-interference-plus-noise ratio optimization
-- Spatial covariance estimation for sound zones using kernel ridge regression
+- Spatial covariance estimation for sound field reproduction using kernel ridge regression

 **[More info and complete API documentation](https://sounds-research.github.io/aspcol/)**